-- 4.4.1 The use of specific purpose trusts (see also para.
-2.2.3) and nominee companies (see para.
-4.4.3) is important in helping lending Als reduce the risks arising from the financing of new share subscriptions. - 4.4.2 Lending Als should structure their lending arrangements so that they are legally protected, as far as possible, from the winding-up or bankruptcy of the issuer, the receiving bank, or their clients in an IPO.
-Among other things, the loan documentation (e.g. client lending agreements) should make it clear that the application monies are lent on purpose trusts, and refund monies are therefore held on trust for the lending Al. Lending Als should take their own legal advice on this matter. - 4.4.3 In addition, a lending AI is encouraged to have all applications submitted via, and refund monies received by, a nominee company owned by the AI ("lender nominee company").
-In other words, the borrower should be required to apply for the new shares in the name of the lender nominee company.
-This arrangement enables the lending AI to keep track of and control the movement of the application and refund monies.
-Where a lender nominee company is not used by the lending AI, separated accounts should be used for holding the application and refund monies and proper track records should be kept to control the movements of those monies.
+4.4.1 The use of specific purpose trusts (see also para.
+2.2.4) and nominee companies (see para.
+4.4.3) is important in helping lending Als reduce the risks arising from the financing of IPO share subscriptions.

+- 4.4.2 Lending Als should structure their lendina arrangements so that they are legally protected, as far as possible, from the winding-up or bankruptcy of the issuer, the designated bank (where applicable), the receiving bank, or their clients in an IPO.
+Among other things, the loan documentation (e.g. client lending agreements) should make it clear that the application monies are lent on purpose trusts, and refund of unused application monies are therefore held on trust for the lending AI.
+Lending AIs should take their own legal advice on this matter. - 4.4.3 In addition, a lending AI is encouraged to have all applications submitted via, and release of unused application monies received by, a nominee company owned by the AI ("lender nominee company").
+In other words, the borrower should be required to apply for the IPO shares in the name of the lender nominee This arrangement enables the lending AI to company. keep track of and control the movement of the application and unused application monies.
+Where a lender nominee company is not used by the lending AI, separated accounts should be used for holding the application and unused application monies and proper track records should be kept to control the movements of those monies.